rangle/ngCourse2/handout/directives/ng_class_directive.md

 [View Example](https://plnkr.co/edit/8M32UVF8BHJDaRMGziFi?p=preview)

 Here, since we are binding to the `ngClass` directive by using an expression, we need to wrap the directive name in square brackets.
-Passing in an array is useful want to have a function put together the list of applicable class names.
+Passing in an array is useful when you want to have a function put together the list of applicable class names.

 ## Binding an object